-QUALIFICATION NAME: BA (VISUAL ART)

-QUALIFICATION CODE: B8BA7Q

-OUTCOMES AND ASSESSMENT CRITERIA: Programme and module outcomes and assessment criteria are available in separate internal faculty documents.
+QUALIFICATION NAME: BA (VISUAL ART) QUALIFICATION CODE: B8BA7Q assessment criteria are available in separate internal faculty documents.

 BADR7Y1 DRAWING1

 TERMS OF PRESENTATION Year-module

 CREDITS 48

 NQF LEVEL 5

 ASSESSMENT Continuous assessment (100) A combination of assessment methods and instruments is used to gather assessment evidence.

 PURPOSE To equip students with basic and fundamental skills in both accurate and expressive renderings of diverse subjects in a range of media, materials and modalities.

 OUTCOMES Develop sound technical skills with both wet and dry media in depicting a variety of objects and spatial phenomena Develop skills in the appropriate manipulation of marks and materials for expressive ends Develop appropriate content in drawings through judicious manipulation of formal elements, materials, modalities and imagery Demonstrate awareness of and sensitivity to the importance of material choices in the development of a body of drawings.